-Sperm Whale
+Sperm Whale (Physeter macrocephalus)

-The sperm whale is the largest of the toothed whales, with an extensive worldwide distribution (Rice 1989).
+Sperm whales are the largest of the toothed whales, with an extensive worldwide distribution (Rice 1989).
 The species is listed as Endangered under the U.S. ESA, but on a worldwide basis it is abundant and not biologically endangered.
-It is listed as Vulnerable on the 2010 IUCN Red List of Threatened Species (IUCN 2010), and is listed in CITES Appendix I (CITES-UNEP 2010) (Table 2).
+It is listed as Vulnerable on the IUCN Red List of Threatened Species (IUCN 2011), and is listed in CITES Appendix I (UNEP-WCMC 2011) (Table 2).
 There currently is no accurate estimate for the size of any sperm whale population (Whitehead 2002a).
-The best estimate probably is that of Whitehead (2002b), 24,000 for the eastern temperate North Pacific.
+Best estimates probably are those of Whitehead (2002b), who provided a sperm whale population size estimate of 29,674 for the western North Pacific.

 Sperm whale distribution is linked to social structure-mixed groups of adult females and juvenile animals of both sexes generally occur in tropical and subtropical waters, whereas adult males are commonly found alone or in same-sex aggregations, often occurring in higher latitudes outside the breeding season (Best 1979; Watkins and Moore 1982; Arnbom and Whitehead 1989; Whitehead and Waters 1990).
-Males may migrate north in the summer to feed in the GOA, Bering Sea, and waters around the Aleutian Islands (Kasuya and Miyashita 1988 in Allen and Angliss 2010).
 Mature male sperm whales migrate to warmer waters to breed when they are in their late twenties (Best 1979).
-They spend periods of at least months on the breeding grounds, moving between mixed groups of ~20-30 animals (Whitehead 1993, 2003).
-Mean group sizes were reported as 3.5 for the western North Pacific (Kato and Miyashita 1998), 1.2 for the GOA (Wade et al. 2003; Waite 2003), and 7.9 for the ETP (Wade and Gerrodette 1993).
-An acoustic survey of sperm whales in the GOA showed that they occur there year-round, although more common in the summer than winter (Mellinger et al. 2004a; Moore et al. 2006).
+They spend periods of at least months on the breeding grounds, moving between mixed groups of 20-30 on average (Whitehead 1993, 2003).
+Mean group sizes were reported as 3.5 for the western North Pacific (Kato and Miyashita 1998) and 7.9 for the ETP (Wade and Gerrodette 1993).

 Sperm whales generally are distributed over large areas that have high secondary productivity and steep underwater topography, in waters at least 1000 m deep (Jaquet and Whitehead 1996; Whitehead 2002a).
 They are often found far from shore, but can be found closer to oceanic islands that rise steeply from deep ocean waters (Whitehead 2002a).
-They can dive as deep as $\sim$ 2 km and possibly deeper on rare occasions for >1 h, although most of their foraging occurs at depths of $\sim$ 300-800 m for 30-45 min (Whitehead 2003).
-During a foraging dive, sperm whales typically travel $\sim$ 3 km horizontally and 0.5 km vertically (Whitehead 2003).
-Whales in the Galápagos Islands typically dove for $\sim$ 40 min and then spent 10 min at the surface (Papastavrou et al. 1989).
+They can dive as deep as ~2 km and possibly deeper on rare occasions for periods of over 1 h; however, most of their foraging occurs at depths of ~300-800 m for 30-45 min (Whitehead 2003).
+During a foraging dive, sperm whales typically travel ~3 km horizontally and 0.5 km vertically (Whitehead 2003).
+Whales in the Galápagos Islands typically dove for ~40 min and then spent 10 min at the surface (Papastavrou et al. 1989).